 \subsection{Embeddings}

-Word embeddings are representations of words as numeric vector.
-The vector is built in such a way that words that have close values in the vector space are expected to have similar meanings.
-The distance between these words can help the interpretation of their sense.
+Word embeddings are representations of words as numeric vectors.
+The vectors are constructed such that words with close values in the vector space are expected to have similar meanings.
+The distance between these vectors can help in interpreting their sense.

-Word embeddings have been used for a variety of tasks, including \ac{lsc} identification and characterization.
-This is done by comparing word vectors between two moment in time, the distance between them and with respect to the neighboring vectors can indicate if the sense of the word changed \cite{Hu2019DiachronicSM}.
+Word embeddings have been used for various tasks, including \ac{lsc} identification and characterization.
+This is done by comparing word vectors between two moments in time; the distance between them, and relative to neighboring vectors, can indicate if the word's sense has changed \citep{Hu2019DiachronicSM}.